 1/2 cup mixed assorted dried fruit chopped (I used 1 cup dried apples)

 1/2 cup puffed millet (puffed quinoa would work, too)

 2. In a small bowl, pour boiling water over millet, cover with a plate and let sit for 30 minutes.
 Note: I don’t do this step anymore.
-If you are feeling lazy — just skip this steeping step.
+Doesn’t seem necessary.

-3. In a large bowl mix the drained millet, oats, coconut flakes, sunflower seeds and the chopped nuts with the maple syrup, olive oil and salt.
+3. In a large bowl mix the drained millet, oats, coconut flakes, sunflower seeds (if using) and the chopped nuts with the maple syrup, olive oil and salt.
 Stir to coat.

 4. Line a baking sheet with parchment paper and spread the muesli mixture out on it.
 Place it in the oven and bake, stirring every 10 minutes or so, until the mixture is lightly toasted, about 20-30 minutes.
-Note: I didn’t start stirring until after 20 minutes or so.
-And I probably cooked the mixture for a total of 40 or 45 minutes, checking every 10 minutes after the 20-minute mark.
+Note: I don’t start stirring until after 20 minutes or so.
+And I probably cook the mixture for a total of 40 minutes, checking every 10 minutes after the 20-minute mark.

 5. Let the muesli cool and then add the dried fruit and puffed millet if using.
 Stir to mix.
 Store the muesli in an airtight glass container for up to 2 weeks.

 Note: This recipe is meant to be adapted to your preferences and likes.
 This is just what I did/had on hand.

 1/2 cup peanut butter (I used cashew butter)

 1 cup coconut flakes (I used unsweetened shredded)

 1/2 cup ground flaxseed (I used whole chia seeds…too lazy to grind them)